layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 To copy a part of the structure, click the copy button next to it.

-:::warning There are two caveats with this approach:
+:::warning There are two limitations with this approach:

 1. Only works with ASCII data.
 Binary data viewing will be available shortly.
 2. Only works with files.
-In other words: If you are working with streaming data / real-time data you have to put your data structures in a file first, to test whether data matches grammar.
+   In other words: If you are working with streaming data / real-time data, you have to put your data structures in a file first, to test whether data matches grammar.
    :::

 ##### In the case of error

 There are a number of reasons why the grammar may not match the data.
-Let's take a look what they are and how to remedy them:
+Let's take a look at what they are and how to remedy them:

 1. Grammar contains red squiggly lines under items: